Skip to main content

 ☐ A 1-2 page explanation of the proposed project, including a description of its contribution to your professional development and its academic value to the pedagogical endeavors of UC San Diego;

-☐ Supporting materials such as conference announcements, price quotations and/or copies of receipts, and letters of acceptance or endorsement;
+☐ Supporting materials such as conference announcements, price quotations and/or copies of receipts, currency conversion, if applicable, and letters of acceptance or endorsement;

 ☐ A budget and timetable for the conference or project, including a list of any other available sources for which the applicant has applied or will apply (in the budget, provide a breakdown of exactly how all the funds being requested will be spent/ have been spent; see sample below);